The day I learned about The 4 Disciplines of Execution: Achieving Your Wildly Important Goals

 Many runners aspired to break the 4 minute mile barrier.
 It seemed unreachable.
 Then, in 1954, Roger Bannister did it.
 Since that time many other runners have also done it.
 When we see someone accomplish something it creates belief within us that it is possible.
 “If they can do it so can I.” My hope as I become a Certified Preceptor, in June, is that I can inspire new employees to set Wildly Important Goals that will position them where they can work and still have a life outside of work.
 They will know it is possible because it has been done.
 I have broken this “4 minute mile” in my life.

 UPDATE: It has been about a month since I wrote the original blog post.
 Initially I was focused on doing the impossible- maxing out the metrics.
-Now, I don’t think about any of that.
+Now, I don’t think about that any more.
 I just know that I am enjoying not having to do any homework- finishing the documentation in the home after work.
+I made the decision in late January 2017.

 Update: 7-22-17: Still at 100%